Updated December 1, 2018

 - Extra hair accessories – In case my daughter breaks a rubber band or loses a hair pin.

-- Dollar store ponchos – It rarely rains in Anaheim, but you don’t want to be caught without coverage for your cute clothes in case it does.
+- Kids N Toddler ponchos – It rarely rains in Anaheim, but you don’t want to be caught without coverage for your cute clothes in case it does.
 Ponchos at the park are pricey!

 Temperatures at Disneyland